fmExcense/compositeurdigital.github.io/en/slideshow.md

 1. If the source document is a PPT file, open it using Microsoft PowerPoint.
 If it's an Image, copy paste it in a blank Powerpoint presentation
 2. Create a transparent shape on top of the selected hot spot area.
 The shape should cover entire hot spot area.
 	Warning : If the area is the text box.
 Select the text BOX.
 Do not not select the TEXT
-3. Select the shape, and go to INSERT (or right-click and go to Hypertext link)
+3. Select the shape, and go to INSERT
-4. In the pop-up window define the location of the target document.
+4. Go to HyperLink and define the location of the target document.
 	Warning : The target document must be somewhere the folder used for your environment.
 You can use the hideen folders feature [dossiers cachés](manage_contents#contentFolder) (`content` extension) if you do not with to display the target folder in your environment.
+	Note : You can also right-click on the shape and go to the HyperLink menu

 6. Save your Powerpoint presentation at the desired location in your environment folder.